Danielramirezb18/DisasterClassifier/README.md

-# DisasterClassifier
+# Disaster Classifier

-In the Project Workspace, you'll find a data set containing real messages that were sent during disaster events.
-You will be creating a machine learning pipeline to categorize these events so that you can send the messages to an appropriate disaster relief agency.
+This project is a web app where an emergency worker can input a new message and get classification results in several categories.
+The proceess of classification is made by taking real messages that were sent during disaster events for training a machine learning pipeline to categorize the events.
+This will help to re send the messages to an appropriate disaster relief agency.

-Your project will include a web app where an emergency worker can input a new message and get classification results in several categories.
-The web app will also display visualizations of the data.
-This project will show off your software skills, including your ability to create basic data pipelines and write clean, organized code!
+The web app will also display visualizations of the training data related to the genre and the categories of the messages.

 # Project structure
 <ul>